 Spanish

-Spanish is an essential part of the One Curriculum because, as pupils develop their ability to speak and understand, read and write in Spanish, so increases their understanding of a culture and people beyond their own.
-Language learning unlocks the opportunity for global travel, communication and partnership, as well as honing critical, logical and expressive thought.
+As pupils develop their ability to speak and understand, read and write in Spanish, they increase their understanding of a culture and people beyond their own.
+Learning a language unlocks the opportunity for global travel, communication and partnership, as well as using critical, logical and expressive thought.

 Lower School – Key Stage 1

-At Gad’s Hill School, our Spanish program empowers students to communicate confidently, appreciate diverse cultures, and connect with the wider world.
-Through engaging lessons and real-world experiences, students build strong language skills and cultural understanding.
+The Spanish curriculum aims to inspire and create global citizens and empowers students to communicate confidently, appreciate diverse cultures, and connect with the wider world.

 Each topic is brought to life through catchy songs that help embed vocabulary and support memory.
-Children learn to talk about greetings, colours, numbers, shapes, animals, action verbs, instruments, days of the week, months, and seasons.
+Children learn to talk about greetings, colours, numbers, shapes, animals, action verbs, instruments, days and months, and the seasons.

 Lower School – Key Stage 2

-Key Stage 2 Spanish is taught in Years 3 to 6 and provides children with their first experience of learning a foreign language.
-Lessons are designed to be fun, interactive and age-appropriate, focusing mainly on listening and speaking skills, while gradually introducing reading and simple writing.
+Lessons mainly focus on listening and speaking skills, while gradually introducing reading and simple writing.
 Pupils learn everyday vocabulary such as colours, numbers, animals, food, family and hobbies, often through songs, games, stories and role play.

 At KS2, children are also introduced to basic language structures, such as simple sentences, question forms and patterns in pronunciation.
 There is a strong emphasis on accurate pronunciation and confidence, helping pupils feel comfortable speaking aloud in another language.
 Cultural learning is an important part of KS2 Spanish too, with children exploring aspects of life in Spanish-speaking countries, including festivals, traditions and food.